soverenio/docs/docs/source/create-data-subject-request.rst

       * First name — your first name (in some countries, name).
       * Last name — your last name (in some countries, surname).
       * Username — username you use for your account at this company if any.
+      * Description — describe what you want the company to do with your data.

    6. On the next page, read the message and click **OK** to return to the index page of the Privacy Center.